 - In the event of a partner or spouse’s death and where no reasonable financial provision has been made.

 This will depend on your status and the particular process you are looking to pursue.
 Early advice is recommended to ensure your position is protected.
 Whichever process is considered, you will be required to disclose your financial position.
 Our team of divorce financial settlement solicitors recommend that you start getting your paperwork in date order so it can be reviewed in a cost effective manner prior to detailed advice being given.

 As well as advising you on the best way to proceed, we can also help you in drafting all the relevant documents and advise on a strategy and likely outcomes.

 We may refer you to an independent financial advisor for an initial consultation to understand your personal circumstances.
 They will offer independent, expert advice on a range of financial planning issues including pension advice, tax planning, retirement planning and investment management.

-If you would like an appointment with one of our divorce and finance specialists in Brighton, London, Horsham, Essex, North Hampshire & Surrey or South/Mid Hampshire then please contact us on 0330 055 2234.
+If you would like an appointment with one of our divorce and finance specialists in Brighton, London, Horsham, Kent, Essex, North Hampshire & Surrey or South/Mid Hampshire then please contact us on 0330 055 2234.